lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 ## Using an AWX Inventory Environment Based approach to CICD based automation code testing/deployment

-Limiting the AWX/tower plays to specific environments works to enable a proper DEV/QA/PROD CICD toolchain to:
+Limiting the AWX/tower plays to specific environments works to enable a proper DEV/QA/PROD CICD git based PRs toolchain to:

-1) work with git based PRs
-2) enable validation testing to develop and validate any plays/roles/collections/modules before promoting to the upper environments.
+1) enable validation testing to develop and validate any plays/roles/collections/modules before promoting to the upper environments.
-3) enable integration testing in a QA environment to validate that any component/platform updates/upgrade/patches work as expected before applying to upper environment
+2) enable integration testing in a QA environment to validate that any component/platform updates/upgrade/patches work as expected before applying to upper environment
-4) enable a QA environment for a full/robust set of "quality gate checks" upon PR request:
+3) enable a QA environment for a full/robust set of "quality gate checks" upon PR request:
    1) runs lint based code quality checks
    2) run automated regression and new feature testing